awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/rekognition/README.md

-# Amazon Redshift code examples for the SDK for JavaScript (v3)
+# Amazon Rekognition code examples for the SDK for JavaScript (v3)

 ## Overview

-Shows how to use the AWS SDK for JavaScript (v3) to work with Amazon Redshift.
+Shows how to use the AWS SDK for JavaScript (v3) to work with Amazon Rekognition.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Amazon Redshift is a fast, fully managed, petabyte-scale data warehouse service that makes it simple and cost-effective to efficiently analyze all your data using your existing business intelligence tools._
+_Amazon Rekognition makes it easy to add image and video analysis to your applications._

 ## ⚠ Important